Snazzy-devv/supply-chain-intelligence/README.md

 **Professional-grade AI logistics terminal for real-time global oversight.**

-Neon Sentinel is a high-stakes "War-Room" terminal designed to collapse the gap between raw data and strategic execution.
+Neon Sentinel is a high-stakes "intelligence" terminal designed to collapse the gap between raw data and strategic execution.
 By combining live commodity tracking, geospatial risk mapping, and multi-agent orchestration, it provides a mission-critical interface for modern supply chain management.

 <br>